basma-max/Agricultural-Data-Analysis/README.md

 - **Yield Variability**: Shows yield variability across regions and crop types.
 - **Resource Management**: Identifies regions with efficient resource use versus areas needing improvement.
 - **Growth Trends**: Highlights regions showing strong growth or decline in agricultural productivity.

--For more detailed insights and in-depth analysis, please refer to the full report provided in this repository.
+For more detailed insights and in-depth analysis, please refer to the full report provided in this repository.
 ## Contributing
 This project was developed by **Khadija Ben Madane** and **Basma El Barki**.
 Contributions are encouraged!
 Follow the standard contribution guidelines to submit your suggestions or improvements.